Complex and Chronic Wounds: The New Laser Strategy

 of bullous-necrotic erysipelas.
 4 laser sessions.

-M, 65, Long-term non-healing sternal wound (coronary bypass surgery).
-8 sessions.
+Long-term non-healing sternal wound (coronary bypass surgery).
+8 sessions

 News & Insights